Roymero/Grocery-Inventory/README.md

 What I learned from this project:

-How to properly code a multi purpose program
+- How to properly code a multipurpose program
+- Continue to execute OOP principles

-Integrate multiple languages in one project
+- Integrate multiple languages in one project